bmeurer/benediktmeurer.de/_posts/2017-09-07-restoring-for-in-peak-performance.markdown

-Now on top of these fundamental concepts, Crankshaft optimized two additional aspects of fast mode `for..in` loops (i.e. `for..in` loops where we know from profiling information that only enumerable fast properties on the receiver were considered and the prototype chain didn't contani any enumerable properties or fancy things like proxies):
+Now on top of these fundamental concepts, Crankshaft optimized two additional aspects of fast mode `for..in` loops (i.e. `for..in` loops where we know from profiling information that only enumerable fast properties on the receiver were considered and the prototype chain didn't contain any enumerable properties or fancy things like proxies):

 - A call to `Object#hasOwnProperty` inside such a loop was constant-folded to `true` if the object passed to the call